An entrepreneur’s journey

 Oh, yeah, I think so.
 I mean, especially for that game.
 It’s kind of like a pretty testosterone sort of fueled game.
 I think the word “toxic” gets used a lot now.
 Yeah, for that kind of thing.
 Sometimes, it depends.
 Some people who played the game, like most of the people, my friends who played the game, were really good guys.
 And I’m still friends with quite a few of them.
 Yeah, and then some guys who played it, not so much.

 So did you get into your Game Design job right out of college?

 No, so when I finished college, I had my science degree.
-And I had a degree in arts with the Japanese major.
-And I thought at that point, well, you know, I’ll probably try get some sort of science job, research job, maybe at the university or with a private company or something like that.
+And I had a degree in arts with a Japanese major.
+And I thought at that point, well, you know, I’ll probably try to get some sort of science job, research job, maybe at the university or with a private company or something like that.
 But my girlfriend at the time, Christina, she said, you know, why don’t we go to Japan?
 She’d also done six months of Japanese just as kind of an elective at university.
 And you know, that there were these programs, you could go over to Japan and teach English for a year or so just as kind of a break.
 So yeah, we decided to do that.
 We applied, and we both got in.

 We did that for 18 months.
 When we come back, that’s kind of where the video games thing happened.

 1. New video game degrees.
 Back to school as an older student.

 So what was the first job you applied for?